cti-nts/keycloak-gsis-providers/README.md

 ## Setup

 - Add the Gsis Identity Provider you want to use in the realm which you want to configure.
-- In the Gsis identity provider page, set Client Id and Client Secret.
+- In the Gsis identity provider page, set "Client Id" and "Client Secret".
 - (Optional) Set the alias for the provider and other options if you want.
-- (Optional) Set up provider mappers (See profile fields)
+- (Optional) Set up provider mappers (See [profile fields](#profile-fields))

 See the [Identity Brokering section of Keycloak Server Admin](https://www.keycloak.org/docs/latest/server_admin/index.html#_identity_broker) for more info.